-To make it clear that we’re not talking about form and program, we’ve created new language for the NSW/ACT Division to describe the kinds of activities that take place in corps.
+To make it clear that we’re not talking about form and program, we’ve created new language for the NSW/ACT Division to describe the kinds of holistic mission expressions.
 This new language makes it clear that the form, or the structure, is flexible, but the outcome is vital.

-There are three new terms for describing corps life, which are explained in greater detail below:
+There are three new terms for describing faith life, which are explained in greater detail below:

 - Gathered Worshipping Communities

 - Community Tables

 Each is of equal value and valid expressions of faith life.
 Context will direct the number and type of expressions that exist in each area.

 With all expressions, the main focus is ensuring the mission of ‘sharing the love of Jesus’ remains central and is not lost in the delivery.

 At the heart of each expression is the focused attention to:

 - Share the common vision and commitment to faith, prayer, evangelism and discipleship.